sergiopicascia/dscoding-projects/Nikita.Olefir/README.md

 ## Note

-I have not added the csv files here in the repository as during classes it was said not to do so.
+I have not added the csv files of the comments that I get after using Reddit API here in the repository as during classes it was said not to do so.
 However, if they are needed, I can provide them by email.
 Tell me if you need them.